Simon Townsend's Wonder World: Wonder World!

-In 1992, two of Simon Townsend's former reporters Phillip Tanner and Brett Clements purchased a license from Simon to produce a new version of Simon Townsend's Wonder World and sold the new version to the Nine Network, which re-launched the show.
+In 1992, two of Simon Townsend's former reporters, Phillip Tanner and Brett Clements, purchased a license from Townsend to produce a new version of Simon Townsend's Wonder World! and sold the new version to the Nine Network, which re-launched the show.
 The successor's new name was shortened to Wonder World!.
-The "Wonder World!" theme song written for the show at Simon Townsend's request by Australian songwriter/producer Chris Pelcer, remained the show's theme until its final episode.
+The "Wonder World!" theme song, written for the show at Simon Townsend's request by Australian songwriter/producer Chris Pelcer, remained the show's theme until its final episode.

 Harvey Shore was hired to train new reporters and produce the show once again, this time for the Nine Network.

 The hosts and reporters of this new series were: